temple-geography/fundamentals-of-gis/Lab_04_Tables_and_Attribute_Data.md

 Open up the attribute table in SF\_Tracts and scroll to the right.
 You should see that the fields from the Total\_Population table are now joined to the SF\_Tracts attribute table.

-If the join did not work you can remove the join by right-clicking SF\_TRACT in the TOC, going to Joins and Relates and choosing Remove Join(s) and try the join again.
+If the join did not work you can remove the join by right-clicking SF\_Tracts in the TOC, going to Joins and Relates and choosing Remove Join(s) and try the join again.

 ![](images/Lab4Fig9.jpg)